trys/trysv4/site/content/blog/netlify-php-builds.md

 PHP builds on Netlify, this was news to me!
 I've wanted to port a few static PHP sites, but haven't felt up for rebuilding them in Hugo.

-There was only one thing for it, time for testing...
+There was only one thing for it, time for some testing...

 ## Local setup